karsheng/Agile-Software-Project/README.md

 ```

 ## Running the development environment

+NOTE: You will need to specify the relevant the environment variables e.g with a `.env` file for the app to work properly.

 Always ensure that the virtual environment is activated:

 ```
 source venv/bin/activate
 ```

 ### Running the Flask App

 At the root directory:

 ```
 flask run --port 8080
 ```

 ### Running the React App

 From root directory, change directory to web-app

 ```
 cd web-app
 npm start